Service Directory is a service covered by Google's obligations set forth in the Data Processing and Security Terms.

 resolves to the port numbers and address records for the payment service's

-- Configuring Service Directory shows how to set up a Service Directory namespace, create a service in the namespace, and assign endpoints to a service.
+- To learn how to set up a Service Directory namespace, create a service in the namespace, and assign endpoints to a service, see Configure Service Directory.

-- Configuring a Service Directory DNS zone shows how to create a Service Directory zone that leverages an an existing namespace.
+- To learn how to create a Service Directory zone that leverages an an existing namespace, see Configure a Service Directory DNS zone.

-- Querying using DNS shows how to make a query to an existing Service Directory zone using DNS.
+- To learn how to make a query to an existing Service Directory zone using DNS, see Query using DNS.